rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getIPSettings"></a>
 ## *getIPSettings <sup>method</sup>*

 Gets the IP setting for the given interface.
-If interface is NULL or invalid name then use current active interface.

 ### Parameters